syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/001_Modifying_messages/000_Replace.md

 - select the field of the message that the rewrite rule should process

-Substitution rules can operate on any soft macros, for example, MESSAGE, PROGRAM, or any user-defined macros created using parsers.
+Substitution rules can operate on any soft macros, for example, ${MESSAGE},
+${PROGRAM}, or any user-defined macros created using parsers.
 You can also rewrite the structured-data fields of messages complying to the RFC-5424 (IETF-syslog) message format.